-The Class A Shares also incur a quarterly incentive fee equal to 20% of the Net Profits of the Fund, if any, during each calendar quarter (each a 'performance period') accrued with respect to each Class A Share of the Fund.
+The Class A Shares also incur a quarterly incentive fee equal to 20% of the net profits of the Fund, if any, during each calendar quarter (each a performance period), accrued with respect to each Class A Share of the Fund.
 The Net Profits are computed in a manner consistent with the principles applicable to the computation of the net assets of the Fund.
-If a redeemable preference share has a loss chargeable to it during any performance period and during a subsequent performance period there is a profit allocable to such a share, there will be no incentive fee payable until the amount of the net loss previously allocated to such redeemable preference share has been recouped.
-Incentive fees are only paid when the net asset value of the redeemable preference shares increase above a previously established "high water mark" net asset value for those shares.
+If a Class A Share has a loss chargeable to it during any performance period, and during a subsequent performance period there is a profit allocable to such Class A Share, there will be no incentive fee payable until the amount of the net loss previously allocated has been recouped.
+Incentive fees are only paid when the net asset value of the Class A Shares increase above a previously established "high water mark" net asset value for those Class A Shares.

-In the event of either a redemption being made at a date other than the end of a performance period or the Management Agreement is terminated at any time prior to the last day of a performance period, the incentive fee will be computed as though the termination date or redemption date, as applicable, was the last day of such performance period.
-Once paid, the incentive fee will be retained by the investment manager regardless of the Fund's future results.
+In the event of either a redemption being made at a date other than the end of a performance period or the Management Agreement is terminated at any time prior to the last day of a performance period, the incentive fee will be computed as though the termination date or Redemption Date, as applicable, was the last day of such performance period.
+Once earned, the incentive fee will be retained by the investment manager regardless of the Fund's future results.

-The Class B Shares also pay to the Manager an incentive fee of 10% of the net profits attributable to the Class B Shares calculated monthly and payable quarterly.
+The Class B Shares also pay to the investment manager an incentive fee of 10% of the net profits attributable to the Class B Shares, calculated monthly and payable quarterly.
 Net profits are defined as the amount by which cumulative profits attributable to the Class B Shares before the incentive fee but after deduction of all transaction costs, management fees and expenses and the amount that would have been earned in that fiscal period had the assets of the Fund been invested at the one year LIBOR rate as quoted at the first date of the fiscal period.
 Net profits include both realized and unrealized gains less losses on investments.
-If the net profit for a month is negative, it will be carried forward ("carry forward losses").
-No incentive fee will be payable until the net profits in subsequent months exceed carry forward losses, together with any cumulative actual losses incurred in previous fiscal years, adjusted for redemptions.
-However, the net profit amount, upon which performance fees are calculated, is not offset by actual losses incurred in previous fiscal years at the time the performance fee becomes payable.
-Once earned, the incentive fee will be retained by the investment manager regardless of the Fund's future results.
+If net profit for a month is negative, it will be carried forward ("carry forward losses").
+No incentive fee will be payable until net profits in subsequent month(s) exceed carry forward losses together with any cumulative actual losses from the previous fiscal years adjusted for redemptions.
+Investors should note that, the net profit amount, upon which incentive fees are calculated, is not reduced for prior period carry forward losses.
+Once earned, the incentive fee is retained by the investment manager regardless of the Fund's future results.

-For the year ended March 31, 2014, the incentive fee was \$5,959 (2013 - \$nil), of which \$5,959 (2013 - \$nil) were payable at March 31, 2014.
+For the year ended March 31, 2014, the incentive fee was \$nil (2013 - \$nil), of which \$nil (2013 - \$nil) were payable at March 31, 2014.

 The Fund is charged management and incentive fees by the investment manager as described above on its net assets and its performance.
 However, some of the other investment companies in which the Fund invests are also managed by the investment manager or entities related to investment manager.
 To ensure that the Fund is not double charged for such management and incentive fees, the investment manager or its entities related to the investment manager rebate to the Fund its proportionate share of such fees.
-Management and incentive fees rebate to the Fund during the year amounted to \$260,054 (2013 - \$110,513) of which \$75,444 (2013 - \$110,513) is receivable at March 31, 2014.
+Management and incentive fees rebate to the Fund during the year amounted to \$287,722 (2013 - \$371,396) of which \$58,157 (2013 - \$159,396) is receivable at March 31, 2014.